 Although the violin would later be mythologized by Kreisler, the Hills and other aficionados of English violins, Alfred Hill’s diaries for February 8, 1911 provide a candid record of the day when Kreisler came to their Bond Street shop and tried the violin for the first time:

 Kreisler’s interest in English violins may have been initiated by the reasons behind his visit to London.
-He had long been admired in England, where he had toured many times, and in turn he had long been an admirer of Edward Elgar, describing him to an English newspaper in 1907 as the greatest living composer “on an equal with my idols, Beethoven and Brahms”.
+He had long been admired in England, where he had toured many times, and in turn he had long been an admirer of Edward Elgar, describing him to an English newspaper in 1907 as the greatest living composer ‘on an equal with my idols, Beethoven and Brahms’.
 Two years later he had commissioned Elgar to write his violin concerto.
 He gave the work its premiere in London with Elgar conducting on November 10, 1910, by now playing the 1734 ex Hart (now ‘Kreisler’) Guarneri ‘del Gesù’ as his favored instrument.
 Triumphant from his English tour and on his way back to Germany, this was surely the moment for the Hills to tempt him with a memento of his sojourn.
-Whatever the circumstances that induced Kreisler to buy the violin, it was one that he kept for the rest of his life.
+Whatever the circumstances that induced Kreisler to buy the violin, he kept it for most of his career, finally selling it in 1948.

 Of Parker himself, frustratingly little is known.
 The majority of his instruments are signed in ink on the interior of the belly near the bottom block.
 The ink is susceptible to water damage, and therefore legible inscriptions with reliable dates are almost impossible to find.
 However, these hidden inscriptions, giving only his name, ‘London Fecit’ and a date, reveal that he was a small-master, who made instruments for the wholesale trade without having a retail premises of his own.
 Some of his violins bear the labels of Barak Norman, John Hare and Edward Lewis, placing him in a close-knit group of instrument makers who flourished under the shadow of St Paul’s Cathedral in the generation prior to 1725.
 Other instruments with these labels are closely connected to his style, but not enough to determine him as the maker, or enough to suggest collaborative work between several hands.